Real Estate Agencies/Agents

 To Verify License Status or for Questions:

-You can verify whether a real estate broker or salesperson is licensed or has been subject to any disciplinary action by visiting DRE's Public License Information webpage or by calling the Bureau’s Public Information Line at (877) 373-4542.
+You can verify whether a real estate broker or salesperson is licensed or has been subject to any disciplinary action by visiting California DRE's Public License Information webpage or by calling the California DRE’s Public Information Line at (877) 373-4542.

 Complaints against Real Estate Agents or Companies